boochow/teleconf/README.md

 ## Parameters

-1. Time

-Changes the filters' resonance value.
+1. Time changes the filters' resonance value.

-1. Depth

-Adds the dry signal to the output signal.
+1. Depth adds the wet signal to the output signal.